 The best Android tablets you can buy today

 This is the Android tablet that fans have long deserved.
-A real iPad competitor, the Galaxy Tab A7 wins with its lower $229 price, $100 less than the iPad.
+In the history of iPad alternatives, the Galaxy Tab A7 stands out with its lower $229 price, $100 less than the iPad.
 On top of that, it's got thinner bezels than the 10.2-inch iPad and crazy 13+ hour battery life — so you can enjoy more of what you're watching and reading for a lot longer time.
 And even at this price, Amazon gives you the facial recognition to unlock the device.

 It's also got USB-C charging, so you can use the same cable you charge modern phones and laptops with.
 And while we wish it were a tad brighter or faster, it's got the real, unadulterated Android experience — with the Google Play app store and Google apps — so you're not confined to web-only Gmail and YouTube.

 Read our full Samsung Galaxy Tab A7 review.

 Read our full Samsung Galaxy Tab S6 Lite review.

 The Amazon Fire HD 10 (2021) takes an already-good tablet and applies incremental upgrades, such as a slightly brighter screen, 1GB more RAM and a smaller, lighter design.
 While it probably isn't a must-have for anyone who bought the 2019 model, it's a good demonstration of Amazon's ability to put out a value-driven slate that's good enough for many.